PEXANE2/azure-docs.tr-tr/articles/iot-edge/production-checklist.md

 ---
-title: Üretim için cihazları ve dağıtımları hazırlama-Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Uygun sertifikalarla cihazlarınızı ayarlama ve gelecekteki kod güncelleştirmeleri için bir dağıtım planı yapma dahil olmak üzere Azure IoT Edge çözümünüzü geliştirmeyle üretime nasıl alabileceğinizi öğrenin.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban